unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 If only the repo is provided and the content is in a folder, then only that folder will be fetched and counted.

-Furthermore, each resource type have a document authoring format.
+Furthermore, each resource type has a document authoring format.
 For example, Markdown `.md` is used for UTQ.
 Thus only Markdown files will be fetched and counted.

 All files must be fetched and the text aggregated for subsequent counting.
 The fetching and counting process is explained in more detail below.